Back to All Events

 Radek Baborák, horn

-Ludwig van BEETHOVEN (1770-1827): Duo No.3 in B-flat major for Clarinet and Bassoon, WoO 27 (1790-92)
+Ludwig van BEETHOVEN (1770-1827): Duo for Clarinet and Bassoon No.3 in B-flat major, WoO 27 (1790-92)

-Reinhold GLIÈRE (1874-1956): Four Pieces for Horn and Piano, Op.35 (1908)
+Reinhold GLIÈRE (1874-1956): Four Pieces for Horn and Piano, from Op.
+35 (1908)

-Francis POULENC (1899-1963): Sonata for Clarinet and Piano, FP 32a (1922, rev. 1945)
+Francis POULENC (1899-1963): Sonata for Clarinet and Bassoon, FP 32a (1922, rev. 1945)

-Bohuslav MARTINU (1890-1659): Sonata for Flute and Piano (1945)
+Bohuslav MARTINŮ (1890-1659): Sonata for Flute and Piano (1945)

 Carl REINECKE (1824-1910): Trio in A minor for Oboe, Horn and Piano (1887)